Transaction shifts

 Managing transaction shifts

 Use the Shift transactions endpoint to move transactions.
-This endpoint takes an array of transactions to be shifted.
+This endpoint takes an array of transactions.
 For each transaction in the array, you must specify the statement that you want to move the transaction to.
-You do this by providing either the ID of the statement (new_statement_id) or the cycle closing date (desired_cycle_date) for the statement.
-A maximum of 24 transactions can be moved per request.
+To do this, provide either the ID of the statement (new_statement_id) or the cycle closing date (desired_cycle_date).
+You can move a maximum of 24 transactions per request.

 🚧